 Audit #6 – Optimize Alt Text and Image Title Attribute

 Alt Text aka ‘alternative information’ was originally used to describe images for users who disabled them on their browsers.
 Although most people hardly do this anymore in this time and era, it still serves as a function to inform Google what an image is all about.

 By adding relevant pictures, you are also helping the readers understand the content better and Google will know this by reading the Alt Text.

 You should also consider doing the same thing for the Image Title Attribute as well because it serves as an ‘additional information’ on top of the Alt Text.
 As long as you describe the image as accurately as possible using your targeted keywords, Google will do its best in ranking that page.

 If you are wondering where to source for images, I highly recommend that you check out Photopin (they are free to use!).

 Ok, let’s take a break.
 You are still with me, right? 🙂

-In the previous six audits, we discuss about why and where you should include keywords to get better page ranking.
-Now, we are going to talk about other SEO techniques that does not focus on keywords.
+In the previous six audits, we discuss why and where you should include keywords to get better page ranking.
+Now, we are going to talk about other SEO techniques that do not focus on keywords.

 Audit #7 – Create Internal and External Link